1960 Democratic National Convention: Prologue

 In the week before the convention opened, Kennedy received two new challengers when Lyndon B. Johnson, the powerful Senate Majority Leader from Texas, and Adlai Stevenson II, the party's nominee in 1952 and 1956, announced their candidacies.
 Johnson challenged Kennedy to a televised debate before a joint meeting of the Texas and Massachusetts delegations; Kennedy accepted.
 Most observers felt that Kennedy won the debate, and Johnson was not able to expand his delegate support beyond the South.

 Two Johnson supporters, including John B. Connally, brought up the question of Kennedy's health.
 Connally said that Kennedy had Addison's disease.
-JFK press secretary Pierre Salinger of California denied the story.
+JFK's press secretary Pierre Salinger denied the story.
 A Kennedy physician, Janet Travell, released a statement that the senator's adrenal glands were functioning adequately and that he was no more susceptible to infection than anyone else.
 It was also denied that Kennedy was on cortisone.

 Platform

 The Democratic platform in 1960 was the longest yet.
 They called for a loosening of tight economic policy: "We Democrats believe that the economy can and must grow at an average rate of 5 percent annually, almost twice as fast as our annual rate since 1953...As the first step in speeding economic growth, a Democratic president will put an end to the present high-interest-rate, tight-money policy."

 Other planks included national defense, disarmament, civil rights, immigration, foreign aid, the economy, labor and tax reform.
 Senator Sam Ervin of North Carolina attempted to soften the party's plank on civil rights.
 A speech by Hawaii delegate Patsy Mink persuaded two-thirds of the party to keep their progressive stance on the issue.

 Presidential nomination

+Presidential candidates

 On July 13, 1960, the third day of the convention, Kennedy gained a narrow majority on the first ballot, with campaign manager Robert F. Kennedy securing critical delegates at the last minute.
 The final tally was: